GeoMOER/moer-mpg-data-analysis/docs/units/_unit10/unit10-03_time_series_clustering.md

 ## 2015 29.13347
 ```

 The resulting dissimilarity is larger if the different time series (i.e. years in this case) are less similar and smaller if they are more similar.
-This dissimillarity is now used for hirachical clustering which computes the distance between the individual samples.
-Plotting the result shows a cluster dendogram:
+This dissimilarity is now used for hierarchical clustering, which computes the distance between the individual samples.
+Plotting the result shows a cluster dendrogram:

 ```r
 tam_hc <- hclust(tam_dist)